Quench dynamics of Fano-like resonances in the presence of the on-dot superconducting pairing: Model

-Restricting our analysis to the energies deep inside the superconductor energy gap (i.e., $|\omega| \ll \Delta_S$), we can neglect the existence of single-electron energy levels in the SC electrode.
-This, so-called superconducting atomic limit approximation, allows to reduce the influence of SC electrode on $QD_1$ by a static terms representing induced local pairing ($\hat{d}_{1 \uparrow} \hat{d}_{1 \downarrow} + h.c.$) \cite{Baraski2013,Tanaka2007,Oguri2004}.
-Consequently, constituents of Hamiltonian representing the interfacial quantum dot, the SC electrode, and their mutual interactions (omitting Coulomb interactions) can be rewritten in the following form:
+In this work, we focus solely on building up of interference effects in case when ordinary and anomalous Fano resonances are well separated (this is $\epsilon_2 \neq 0$).
+Therefore, in our calculations, we will omit onsite Coulomb interactions.
+Consequently, constituents of the Hamiltonian representing the interfacial quantum dot, the SC electrode, and their mutual interactions can be rewritten in the following form: